protobufjs/bytebuffer.js/README.md

 * writeJSON, readJSON to stringify and write respectivly to read and parse JSON data.
 Allows overriding the default stringify (default: JSON.stringify) and parse (default: JSON.parse) implementations.
 * All with implicit offset advance if the offset parameter is omitted or without, if specified.
+* Chaining for all operations that allow this (i.e. do not return some specific value like in read operations), e.g. bb.writeInt(1).writeString("Hello world!")...
 * Provides ByteBuffer#toString and ByteBuffer#printDebug (including hex encoded contents) for debugging
 * Includes an UTF8 encoder and decoder (full 1-6 bytes, [ref](http://en.wikipedia.org/wiki/UTF-8#Description)) available
   through ByteBuffer.encodeUTF8 and ByteBuffer.decodeUTF8